Bodufolhudhoo: Healthcare

 There is a health centre in the island to provide basic health care service to the community.
 The health centre has a medical officer and two registered nurses and nearly 15 staff members.

 Transport

-As Bodufolhudhoo is an island surrounded by sea, transport is mainly water based.
-There are speed boats and normal boats that people use for transport between the islands.
-Larger vessels are used to travel to and from the capital Male' and for faster transport residents use a seaplane service from the nearby resorts.
-Fishermen will use purpose-built fishing vessels to catch fish from the open sea.
+As Bodufolhudhoo is an island surrounded by sea, it can only be accessed by boat.
+There are boats that people use for transport between the islands.
+Larger vessels are used to travel to and from the capital Malé and for faster transport residents use a seaplane service from the nearby resorts.
 The government ferry system was introduced in 2012, whereby boats became available to travel between the islands at a cheaper fare.

-People mostly walk on the island, but may also use bicycles and motorbikes to travel from one place to another.
+People mostly walk on the island, but also use bicycles and motorbikes to travel from one place to another.
 Wheelbarrow "gaadiyaa" in different sizes are used to transport heavy materials.

 In the early 1990s a nationwide helicopter service was provided by Hummingbird.
 To this day the helipad used by Hummingbird exists in Bodufolhudhoo.